 Food insecurity is a serious issue across the state of Maine.
 While the pandemic caused shortages on shelves, lack of employment, and a multitude of other problems, many food assistance programs have been able to help hungry Mainers through these challenges.
 However, as qualifications for government assistance programs, such as the Supplemental Nutrition Assistance Program (SNAP), change and the economy continues to present financial hurdles, many Mainers are struggling to meet basic nutritional needs more and more.
 Feeding America offers great resources and information on food insecurity, both nationally and statewide.

 • In 2021, buoyed by increased support in federal nutrition programs and generous giving by individuals and businesses, we saw the rates of hunger in Maine drop to their lowest level in more than two decades.
-But recently a troubling trend has emerged: government assistance has been rolled back and contributions to food banks, like Good Shepherd Food Bank, are down.
-All this while a recent survey of Good Shepherd Food Bank’s ending hunger partners revealed the need is up by 35%.
-More people are visiting food pantries throughout Maine, and they’re visiting more often.
+But recently a troubling trend has emerged: government assistance has been rolled back and contributions to food banks, like Good Shepherd Food Bank, are down; however, more people are visiting food pantries throughout Maine, and they’re visiting more often.

 • The number of people who don’t have enough to eat in Maine has been rising for years—but now, new data shows more than half of those who are deemed food insecure also don’t qualify for SNAP and increasingly have to rely on the emergency food network to get by.